Table of Contents

 - Hot flashes

 If you are a woman in your early 40s, you may begin to experience irregular periods and a few of the above symptoms.
-Full menopause is reached when the ovaries stop releasing eggs and menstrual cycles no longer occur.
+Full menopause is reached when the ovaries stop releasing eggs and menstrual cycles no longer occur for 12 months.
 At this stage, women are no longer able to have children.
-Estrogen production comes to a halt, resulting in more intense symptoms.
+Ovarian estrogen production comes to a halt, resulting in more intense symptoms.

 If your estrogen production is affecting your everyday life, you may be prescribed hormone replacement drugs, such as Estraderm (estradiol), Climara (estradiol), and Prometrium (progesterone).
 Read on to learn more about the role of estrogen and the effect of menopause on the body.